-You define your pipeline mostly in code in a YAML file alongside the rest of the code for your app.
+You define your pipeline in a YAML file called

-- The pipeline is versioned with your code and follows the same branching structure.
+- The pipeline is versioned with your code.
+It follows the same branching structure.
 You get validation of your changes through code reviews in pull requests and branch build policies.

 - Every branch you use can modify the build policy by modifying the